 ---|---|---|

-As mentioned, the deferred period is the amount of time between you making a claim and your benefit amount being paid.
-The longer the deferred period you choose the cheaper your premiums will be.
+The deferred period is the amount of time between you making a claim and your benefit amount being paid.
+The longer the deferred period you choose, the cheaper your premiums will be.

 ---|---|

-Your medical history will also play a part in how much you pay.
-If you suffer from a pre-existing condition insurers may choose to increase your premiums.
-Or, they may exclude the condition from your policy all together.
+Your medical history will also play a part in how much you pay for Income Protection.
+If you suffer from a pre-existing health condition, insurers may choose to increase your premiums.
+Or, they may exclude the condition from your policy altogether.

-If you have a job which is deemed as higher risk, your premiums may be bumped up.
-This is because certain occupations, such as scaffolders and builders, are at a higher risk of needing time off work due to accident and injury.
+If you have a job that’s deemed “higher risk”, your premiums may be bumped up.
+This is because certain occupations (such as construction workers) are at a higher risk of needing time off work due to accident and injury.

-You will need to supply your insurer with a completed claims form and evidence of your condition.
-A note from your GP should suffice.
+You’ll be asked to supply a completed claims form and evidence of your condition – usually a note from your GP.

-Once your claim is approved by the provider, you will need to wait out your set deferred period.
+Once your claim is approved by the provider, you’ll need to wait until your set deferred period has passed before receiving your payout.

 If you still can’t work after this period, then you’ll begin receiving a monthly income to replace your lost wages.